 Home buyers have many questions, and if VA loan financing is an option, your real estate agent should be well versed with the details of a loan, simply to guide you through the general home buying process and how a VA loan affects housing hunting.
 An agent with the Military Relocation Professional (MRP) Certification will have a wealth of knowledge.

 MilitaryByOwner is packed with information about buying and financing a home.
 Not only are VA loans discussed in articles and blogs, but so are conventional loans and other federal programs such as the FHA loan.
-Plus, don’t miss our free ebooks dedicated to educating military members and families about the home buying process.
 Click below to find out more!